acidbubbles/vam-timeline/README.md

 When the Controller Plugin has been added, you can use the left/right keyboard arrows to move between keyframes, up/down to move between filter targets, and spacebar to play/stop the animation.

+### Interacting with scenes

+Playing, stopping and otherwise interacting with this plugin is possible using storables.
+For example, you can play a specific animation when a mouth colliders triggers, or when an animation patterns reaches a certain point.
+This can create some intricate relationships between animations and interactivity.

 ### Screenshots

 The settings screen allow configuring the animation.